robocomp/gazebo-bridge/README.md

 ```

 <p> Notice that we enter via parameter a config file.
 This file can be edited or duplicated
-for been used with your own parameters. </p>
+for been used with your own parameter values. </p>

 ## Config Parameters